rr-/szurubooru/API.md

 }
 ```

-## Search
+# Search

 Nomenclature:

 - Tokens - search terms inside a query, separated by white space.
-- Anonymous tokens - tokens of form `value`, used to filter the search results.
+- Anonymous tokens - tokens of form `<value>`, used to filter the search
+  results.
-- Named tokens - tokens of form `key:value`, used to filter the search results.
+- Named tokens - tokens of form `<key>:<value>`, used to filter the search
+  results.
-- Special tokens - tokens of form `special:value`, used to filter the search results.
+- Special tokens - tokens of form `special:<value>`, used to filter the search
+  results.
-- Order tokens - tokens of form `order:value`, used to sort the search results.
+- Order tokens - tokens of form `order:<value>`, used to sort the search
+  results.

 Features:

-- Most of tokens can be negated like so: `-token`.
-For order token it flips the
+- Most tokens can be negated like so: `-token`.
+Used with order tokens, it
-  sort direction.
+  flips the sort direction.
 - Some tokens support multiple values like so: `3,4,5`.
 - Some tokens support ranges like so: `100..`, `..200`, `100..200`.
 - Date token values can contain following values: `today`, `yesterday`,
   `<year>`, `<year>-<month>`, `<year>-<month>-<day>`.
-- Order token values can be suffixed with `,asc` or `,desc`.
+- Order token values can be appended with `,asc` and `,desc` suffixes, which
+  control the sort direction.

 Example how it works: